Tommy Pham Player Props: Diamondbacks vs. Rockies

 Tommy Pham At The Plate

-- Pham will look to extend his five-game hitting streak.
-He's batting .316 with one homer in his last outings.
+- Pham is batting .316 with one homer during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.